EDC Las Vegas guide

 EDC first-timers usually underestimate two things: how long the night really is and how much the bag has to do.
 Your setup needs to survive security, hours of movement inside the speedway, the late-night energy dip, and the trip back to the hotel or shuttle line without turning into dead weight.

-Quick answer: A secure bag, hydration plan, and reliable battery matter more than nearly any decorative purchase at EDC.
+Quick answer: Your bag, water setup, and power bank matter way more than your outfit at EDC.

 First-timersShuttle ridersHotel guestsGroups